Here are Madeline’s Exam 3 notes, organized to help you focus on the ideas most likely to appear on the test.

 - Let yourself make mistakes now, not on the exam

-If you get stuck or something doesn’t quite click, message your TAs — that’s what we’re here for.
-Hope this helps and Enjoy Thanks giving.
+If you get stuck or something does not quite click, message your TAs.
+Hope this helps, and enjoy Thanksgiving break.

 1. Exponential Functions